Detection is the wrong question.

 Your Google Workspace.

-Their identity.
+Their .edu identity.
 No IT lift.

 Students sign in with the .edu Google account your institution already manages.
-Their name is drawn from your directory — controlled by your IT department, not by the student, not by Signet.
+Their name is drawn from your directory.
+Controlled by your IT department, not by the student, not by Signet.
 The certificate carries the same identity trust as your LMS, your library system, and your student email.

 The standard is shifting from "detect AI" to "prove human."